dorisavedikian/Reconciliation_Project/README.md

-# UNDER CONSTRUCTION...the process works but still couple more things to do...see bottom for list...

 ## This  Repo  is  to  document  the  reconciliation  process.

 Original [nalt_label_ALL.tsv]() file has 145,755 rows.
 Because alt and pref labels that correspond to a given concept / resource has the same URI, the openRefine reconciliation service will not work.